jack-avery/shtml/README.md

 6. observe your generated site in `generated`

 > `static` and `generated` above can be swapped out for whatever you like in `shtml.conf`

+## todo

+[ ] autodetect shtml.conf in parent directories and perform actions relative to that directory